vyavasthita/indian-insurance/README.md

 3. Extra attribute is passed in request.
 4. Required attribute is not passed in request.
 5. Customer Name attribute has more than 2 spaces.
+6. Email address is in invalid format.
-6. Insurance plan name is more than 200 characters.
+7. Insurance plan name is more than 200 characters.
-7. Insured Amount is more than 50000
+8. Insured Amount is more than 50000
-8. Data type validation for json body
+9. Data type validation for json body
-9. Blacklisted email
+10. Blacklisted email
-10. Duplicated email during registration are validated.
+11. Duplicated email during registration are validated.

 # Testing
 - This app is tested on Ubuntu 22.04 LTS.